 481. SPECIAL PROJECTS I. (1-3).
 May be repeated for maximum of four credit hours.
 Individual research or writing projects.
-Prereq: Approval of Director of the School of Music and the instructor.
+Restr: Permission of director of the School of Music and the instructor required.

 490. SENIOR RECITAL.
 (1-2).
 Senior performance recital for Bachelor of Music and Bachelor of Music Education Degrees.
 Two hours credit for B.M., one hour credit for B.M.E.